kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-15-Internet-Scale-Data-Science.md

 ### Malicious Infrastructure

-We wanted to characterize the distribution of devices and infrastructure used across malicious ASes.
-We used Sonar's historical forward-DNS service and our phishing detection tool to characterize all domains that have mapped to these ASes in the past two years.
+We wanted to see how this autonomous system fragmentation fit with the proliferation of phishing sites and decided to try to characterize the distribution of devices and infrastructure used across what we've determined to be malicious ASes.
+We used Sonar’s historical forward­DNS service and our phishing detection algorithms to characterize all domains that have mapped to these ASes in the past two years.
 Domains hosted in malicious ASes had features that suggested deliberate use of specific infrastructure.
 For example, 'wordpress' sites were over-represented in some malicious ASes (like AS4808), and GoDaddy was by far the most popular registrar for malicious sites across the board.
 Our certificate classification tool showed similar skews in the presence of specific devices to propagate phishing attacks from these malicious ASes.

 ![malicious infrastructure](http://pegasos1.github.io/public/20160215/fig4.png)

+The above chart shows the results of our SSL certificate classifier on actual certificates retrieved from these systems, gathered via Project Sonar.
+Each square shows the distribution of device counts of a particular type across autonomous systems (the sum of the area under each shaded region is 100%, so you can— pretty much—read them like fancy histograms).
+Most ASes host fewer than 100 devices across a majority of categories.
+Some host fewer than 10.
+Furthermore, a large number—over 1.1M—are hosted at sites that are using what would appear to be “good” certificates and there is malicious infrastructure on what seems to be co­opted legitimate services/devices such as printer cams and VPN/firewall gateways.
+This means attackers are usurping AS resources while standing up their own infrastructure.

 ### Conclusion